-- "Acquisition" means our acquisition of the railway transportation business between Guangzhou and Pingshi and the related assets and liabilities from Yangcheng Railway Company according to the asset purchase agreement dated November 15, 2004 between Yangcheng Railway Company and us. - "China" or "PRC" means the People's Republic of China. - "CEPA" means the Closer Economic Partnership Arrangement between Hong Kong and Chinese Mainland entered into on October 27, 2004, as amended. - "CRH" means China Railway High-Speed. - "CSRC" means China Securities Regulatory Commission. - "China Railway Corporation" or "CRC" means the entity set up on March 14, 2013 by the First Session of the 12th National People's Congress of the PRC to perform the commercial functions formerly performed by the Ministry of Railways. - "Company", "we", "our", "our Company", the "Group", or "us" means Guangshen Railway Company Limited, a joint stock limited company incorporated in Shenzhen, China with limited liability, and its subsidiaries on a consolidated basis.
+- "Acquisition" means our acquisition of the railway transportation business between Guangzhou and Pingshi and the related assets and liabilities from Yangcheng Railway Company according to the asset purchase agreement dated November 15, 2004 between Yangcheng Railway Company and us. - "China" or "PRC" means the People's Republic of China. - "CRH" means a China Railway High-Speed train. - "CSRC" means China Securities Regulatory Commission. - "CSRG" means China State Railway Group Co., Ltd., f/k/a/ China Railway Corporation or "CRC", which was set up on March 14, 2013 by the First Session of the 12th National People's Congress of the PRC to perform the commercial functions formerly performed by the Ministry of Railways and was renamed to its current name with the approval of State Council of PRC on June 18, 2019.

-- "CRC Group" means CRC together with the subsidiaries transferred from MOR. - "EMU" means electric multiple unit, a multiple unit train consisting of self-propelled carriages. - "GRCL" means Guangmeishan Railway Company Limited. - "GRGC" means Guangzhou Railway (Group) Company, our largest shareholder. - "GSRC" means Guangdong Sanmao Railway Company Limited. - "HKSE" means the Stock Exchange of Hong Kong Limited. - "HKSE Listing Rules" means the Rules Governing the Listing of Securities on the HKSE. - "Hong Kong" means The Hong Kong Special Administrative Region of the PRC. - "Hong Kong dollars" or "HKD" means Hong Kong dollars, the lawful currency of Hong Kong. - "KCR" means Kowloon-Canton Railway. - "Macau" means the Macau Special Administrative Region of the PRC. - "MOF" means the Ministry of Finance of the PRC. - "MOR" means the Ministry of Railways, which was dissolved by the First Session of the 12th National People's Congress of the PRC. - "MOT" means Ministry of Transport. - "MTR" means MTR Corporation Limited. - "NDRC" means the National Development and Reform Commission of the PRC. - "PBOC" means the People's Bank of China. - "Pearl River Delta" means the area in and adjacent to the southern part of Guangdong Province, PRC, surrounding the mouth of the Pearl River and its lower reaches. - "Reform" means the transfer of (i) administrative functions pertaining to railway development planning and policies from the MOR to the MOT, (ii) other administrative functions previously performed by the MOR to the National Railway Administration, supervised by the MOT, and (iii) commercial functions previously performed by the MOR to the CRC, in accordance with the approved plan on State Council Institutional Reform and Transformation of Government Functions and Approval On Setting Up China Railway Company by the State Council. - "RMB" means Renminbi Yuan, the lawful currency of the PRC. - "Restructuring" means the restructuring conducted in connection with our initial public offering in 1996 during which we succeeded to the railroad and certain other businesses of our predecessor company and certain assets and liabilities of GRGC. - "SEC" means the U.S. Securities and Exchange Commission. - "ton" means metric ton; and one ton is approximately 2,205 pounds in weight. - "US\$", "USD" or "U.S. dollars" means U.S. dollars, the lawful currency of the United States.
+- "Company", "we", "our", "our Company", the "Group", or "us" means Guangshen Railway Company Limited, a joint stock limited company incorporated in Shenzhen, China with limited liability, and its subsidiaries on a consolidated basis. - "CSRG Group" means CSRG together with the subsidiaries transferred from MOR. - "EMU" means electric multiple unit, a multiple unit train consisting of self-propelled carriages. - "GMSR" means Guangmeishan Railway Limited Company. - "GRCL" means Guangmeishan Railway Company Limited. - "GRGC" means China Railway Guangzhou Group Co., Ltd., f/k/a Guangzhou Railway (Group) Company Limited, our largest shareholder. - "GSR" means Ganzhou-Shaoguan Railway Company Limited. - "GSRC" or "SR" means Guangdong Sanmao Railway Company Limited. - "GZR" means Guangzhou-Zhuhai Railway Company Limited. - "HKSE" means the Stock Exchange of Hong Kong Limited. - "HKSE Listing Rules" means the Rules Governing the Listing of Securities on the HKSE. - "Hong Kong" means The Hong Kong Special Administrative Region of the PRC. - "Hong Kong dollars" or "HKD" means Hong Kong dollars, the lawful currency of Hong Kong. - "Macau" means the Macau Special Administrative Region of the PRC. - "MOF" means the Ministry of Finance of the PRC. - "MOR" means the Ministry of Railways, which was dissolved by the First Session of the 12th National People's Congress of the PRC. - "MOT" means Ministry of Transport. - "MTR" means MTR Corporation Limited. - "NDRC" means the National Development and Reform Commission of the PRC. - "PBOC" means the People's Bank of China. - "Pearl River Delta" means the area in and adjacent to the southern part of Guangdong Province, PRC, surrounding the mouth of the Pearl River and its lower reaches. - "Reform" means the transfer of (i) administrative functions pertaining to railway development planning and policies from the MOR to the MOT, (ii) other administrative functions previously performed by the MOR to the National Railway Administration, supervised by the MOT, and (iii) commercial functions previously performed by the MOR to the CRC, in accordance with the approved plan on State Council Institutional Reform and Transformation of Government Functions and Approval On Setting Up China Railway Company by the State Council. - "RMB" means Renminbi Yuan, the lawful currency of the PRC.

-• "Yangcheng Railway Company" means Guangzhou Railway Group Yangcheng Railway Enterprise Development Company, a wholly owned subsidiary of GRGC, or its predecessor, Guangzhou Railway Group Yangcheng Railway Company.
-3
+- "Restructuring" means the restructuring conducted in connection with our initial public offering in 1996 during which we succeeded to the railroad and certain other businesses of our predecessor company and certain assets and liabilities of GRGC. - "SEC" means the U.S. Securities and Exchange Commission. - "tonne" means metric ton; and one ton is approximately 2,205 pounds in weight. - "US\$", "USD" or "U.S. dollars" means U.S. dollars, the lawful currency of the United States. - "Yangcheng Railway Company" means Guangdong Yangcheng Railway Enterprise Co., Ltd., a wholly owned subsidiary of GRGC, or its predecessor, Guangzhou Railway Group Yangcheng Railway Enterprise Development Company.